What’s a Renewable Energy Park?

 Any development project like this has impacts on local wildlife, but we are working to minimise these impacts as much as possible.
 We’ll be following Tasmanian Government and Australian Government permit conditions to ensure potential impacts to threatened species and other environmental matters are considered in our design and construction planning.

 Flora and fauna assessments have previously been undertaken at both project sites.
-Over the past 2 years we’ve undertaken our own surveys.
+Over the past several years we’ve undertaken our own surveys.
 The data from all the surveys has been incorporated in the assessment documentation.
 This provides a more comprehensive understanding of the potential impacts to flora and fauna at each site to help us plan how to avoid and minimise impacts.

 Some of the strategies we’ll use to minimise impacts include: